swwilso1/mutagenyx/README.md

 You can set the Solidity base path location using the `--solidity-base-path <PATH>` flag.

 You can set Solidity include paths using the `--solidity-include-path <PATH>` flag.
 The compiler will not accept an include-path flag unless you also use `--solidity-base-path`.
+You can use `--solidity-include-path` to add multiple paths, one for each `--solidity-include-path` on the command line.

+You can set Solidity allow paths using the `--solidity-allow-path <PATH>` flag.
+You can use `--solidity-allow-path` to add multiple paths, one for each `--solidity-allow-path` on the command line.

 ## Configuration Files